 Close by right on the water is the world-famous Sydney Opera House, this building’s distinctive geometry has lead to it being lauded as one of the wonders of the modern world.
 After visiting The Rocks, the opera house and Sydney Harbour Bridge there is still plenty more sites to see including the zoo, the Royal Botanic Gardens and the 19th century Fort Denison.

 Then, of course, there is always Bondi beach which is one of the most famous beaches in the country and offers all of the sunning, surfing and swimming you would expect from an Australian beach.

 One of the most famous sites in the country is, of course, Ayers Rock or Uluru which is an icon of Australia’s aborigine heritage.
 This enormous 3.6 km long outcrop reaches 348m high and looks particularly impressive against the surrounding flat country.

-The rock is sacred to the Angangu Aborigines and is subsequently surrounded by caves which sport ancient examples of aboriginal rock art.
-It is possible to climb the rock, and indeed this was once a great tradition but the aborigines who have now been granted ownership of the land prefer visitors not to climb it, many visitors are respecting this wish and as an advocate of responsible travel we would highly recommend doing the same.
+The rock is sacred to the Angangu Aborigines and is subsequently surrounded by caves that sport ancient examples of aboriginal rock art.
+It is no longer possible to climb Ayers rock, since the aborigines who have now been granted ownership of the land prefer visitors not to climb this sacred site.

 Great Barrier Reef